 It’s worth reminding ourselves of the importance of rest, physically and psychologically.

 Physically rest lets the body recover, allowing muscles to repair and our immune system to regenerate - particularly important during these winter months.
 It reduces the risk of injury.
-It helps us maximize the benefits of subsequent training sessions and so ensure progression.
+It helps us maximise the benefits of subsequent training sessions and so ensure progression.

 Psychologically it’s so easy to become stale, particularly on one’s long training runs.
 Being well rested restores mental freshness.

 So that’s why we should rest.
 What about how?
 Again we probably know this, but it’s worth reminding ourselves.

 Try to take the occasional full rest day, despite work and family commitments.
 Mix “heavy” days with lighter days or cross training, particularly swimming.
 Consider foam rolling, massage or ice baths for muscle soreness.
 Lastly, and so easy to ignore, try to get enough sleep.

 We'll leave the last word with Chrissie Wellington, four-time Ironman Triathlon World Champion.

 "Rest/recovery is not weakness or failure.
 It’s fundamental to success."